coltorapps/builder/apps/docs/src/app/docs/interpreter-store/page.md

 In most cases, you won't need to use the `createInterpreterStore` method directly.
 Instead, you will mostly utilize the `useInterpreterStore` from `@basebuilder/react`, which essentially creates the interpreter store for you.

-This store is equipped to handle tasks such as setting entity values and performing validation of entity values.
+This store is equipped to handle tasks such as setting entities values and performing validation of entities values.

 ```typescript
 import { createInterpreterStore } from "basebuilder";